Increase User Engagement

 Our research led our design in the direction of:

-• Simplify the user experience and significantly reduce the cognitive load on educators using Kikori's platform
+• Simplify the user experience and significantly reduce the cognitive load on educators using Kikori's platform.

 • Provide educators an easy way to click/or tap the completed activities button and fill out a survey